Explore the countryside and meet the Tharu people

 Duration: 3 – 5 hours

 By jeep, motorbike or bicycle you can make a tour on the countryside and visit small villages like Dalla and Kailashi, rich in Tharu culture.
 The locals are happy to welcome you and you will learn more about their daily life.
 Enjoy a delicious Tharu lunch at a local home and go for a jungle walk in the community forest with good chances to spot rhinos and birds.
-This forest is an important corridor for animals traveling between Bardia National Park and Katarniaghat Wildlife sanctuary in India.
-The WWF is working together here with the inhabitants of the village to conserve this area.
-Inside the forest is also a treehouse where you can spend the night.
-See also our Bardia National Park activities ‘Sleeping in a treehouse’
+You can also learn more about the Tharu Culture from the comfort of your home by signing up for Tharu Culture Virtual Tour

 Duration: 1 – 2 hours